ModelEarth/community/members/welcome/README.md

 We ask that participants not list us on their resume or LinkedIn until they've been actively contributing updates for a few weeks.
 Your contributions to our team projects provide a basis for assessment if job interviewers contact us to confirm ongoing participation.

+**IMPORTANT:** We don't provide letters of experience or closure unless there are specific contributions made using Github Pull Requests.
+Email is the main way we plan and track progress.

 **Select Projects:** Find projects that interest you within our [Project Hub](https://github.com/modelearth/projects/issues) and [Active Projects page](../../../projects).
 Associate your GitHub account to the issue(s) you're contributing to and send Loren an email with a link to the issue.
 Loren will update the issue's intro with your focus and progress.
 Add notes for others in our README files as you contribute code.

 **Active OPT Volunteers:** To remain active as an OPT volunteer, please contribute at least one Pull Request (PR) per week.
 The time commitment is significant as the OPT program requires 20+ hours per week.
 As you update code, also edit README files throughout our repos.
 Add status updates and deployment steps for others, correct existing notes and add new documentation.